-Morris Hospital offers evaluation and treatment of lymphedema through a specialized therapy program at the Diagnostic & Rehabilitative Center of Morris Hospital, 100 W. Gore Road, Morris.
+Morris Hospital offers evaluation and treatment of lymphedema through a specialized therapy program.
 Equally important, we provide information, education and support to patients and families dealing with the challenges of living with and successfully managing this condition.

 Through the Morris Hospital Lymphedema Therapy program, you will receive education about your condition and learn how to manage it independently.
 Our program will educate you in areas such as self-massage, exercise, and use of appropriate compression.
 We will also provide information about community resources and prevention strategies.

 We encourage you to bring a family member or friend to your treatment sessions so they can learn about your condition and assist you as needed.

 Lymphedema is a condition resulting in swelling of the head, arm, leg, and/or trunk caused by disruption of the lymphatic system.
 It is a chronic, often progressive condition that can result in excessive swelling and places one at risk for cellulitis, a potentially serious bacterial skin infection.